Anderson's Blockhouse |

 Henry County:

 near Stanleytown: Capt.
-Thomas Calloway's Fort (or Galloway) (1756 - 1760's), built by the VA colonial militia, garrisoned by 20 men, and intended as a place of refuge during Indian raids.
+Thomas Callaway's Fort (or Calloway) (1756 - 1760's), built by the VA colonial militia, garrisoned by 20 men, and intended as a place of refuge during Indian raids.
 Located on the Smith River.
 Also known as John Hickey's Fort, on whose land it was built.
 George Washington referred to it as Fort Trial.

 Montgomery County: